Service Learning, Volunteerism and Community Engagement

 Cathedral Kitchen - is the largest Soup Kitchen in Camden, NJ.
 Thousands of meals are provided to the poor and hungry each month.
 The mission of the Cathedral Kitchen is to provide essential life services that support the health and well-being of those in our community.
 Our program runs mostly on Saturdays, where we will be serving brunch.

-Gateway Community Action Partnership - Reading Enrichment Program (Formerly Tri-County HeadStart Program) GCAP -Reading Enrichment Program is a social service organization that provides childcare, WIC, and other services to moderate and low-income families.
+Gateway Community Action Partnership - Reading Enrichment Program (Formerly Tri-County HeadStart Program) GCAP - is a social service organization that provides childcare, WIC, and other services to moderate and low-income families.
 Their mission is to provide services that improve the quality of life and promote self-sufficiency.
 Our volunteers plan a reading program which requires reading a book to children and then helping them with a craft project that is related to the book's theme.
-Volunteers are also needed to plan the reading programs.
-The program runs one Wednesday a month from 9:00 a.m. - 10:30 am.
+Volunteers are also needed to plan the reading/craft programs.
+The program runs one Wednesday a month from 10:00 a.m. - 11:00 am.
 Transportation is provided.

 Glassboro Child Development Center